How to layout PDF pages

 Page margins may contribute to readability, aesthetics, and overall composition of your pages.

-Set all margins to the same value in points using Margin method.
-Use MarginVertical and MarginHorizontal methods to set only vertical or horizontal margins.
+Set all margins to the same value in points using the Margin method.
+Use the MarginVertical and the MarginHorizontal methods to set only vertical or horizontal margins.
 Use MarginLeft/Top/Right/Bottom methods to specify each margin independently.

 Text style